Atcold/NYU-DLSP20/README.md

 conda list
 ```

-you will find the jupyter, pytorch, ipython etc etc in the list shown
+you will find the jupyter, pytorch, ipython  etc in the list shown

 ### Run Jupyter Notebook

 With in the same terminal where environment is activated run the following command: